Accords nouveaux

 Andreas Schlegel defines himself as a researcher-musician.
 In 1989/90 he conducted the research, recorded the music, and wrote the text for the accompanying booklet to the CD Schweizer Lautenmusik – Lautenmusik aus Schweizer Handschriften (Swiss lute music – lute music from Swiss manuscripts), wich was produced for DRS Radio.
 He has written a number of articles (see the list of publications further down in this text).

 Since 1987 he has been active as a guitar teacher at several music schools in the cantons Solothurn and Aargau.
 From 1990 to 1997 he directed the music school in Reinach (Aargau), and was in the board of the Vereinigung Aargauischer Musikschulen (association of music schools in the canton Aargau).
-Following this and until 2005 he was one of the directors of the music school Menziken.
+From May 1998 until 2005 he was one of the co-directors of the music school Menziken.

 In 1998 he set up the publishing house The Lute Corner A. Schlegel, which since 1999 also comprises a recording studio and a CD label.
 He has been the project manager for the Seventh European Youth Music Festival 2002, which took place in the Swiss region Wynental / Aarau / Lenzburg.
 On this occasion he also conducted the mixed ensemble of the music school Menziken.
 This festival brought together in Switzerland around 5.000 young musicians (among them 2.700 from Switzerland itself) from 27 European countries plus Japan and Ecuador.
 With the music school ensemble he also participated in the Eighth European Youth Music Festival 2004 in Malmö and Copenhagen.